pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 **Exercise 7:**
 __a.__ Open the weighted and unweighted PCoA plots by double clicking the index.html in their respective folders.
 How does adjusting the PCoA plots for taxa abundance (weighted) affect the clustering and principal coordinates?
 *Hint* On the colors tab, explore coloring by cultivar, treatment, etc.
 *Note:* These plots are very RAM heavy.
 You could email yourself the zipped `bf_bdiv_even289` folder and view them on the Windows machine, if the plots aren't working well on the Virtual Box.

->Exercise 7 key
-1 pt for explanation such as PC1 in in unweighted explains 16.96% whereas in the weighted it explains 32.81%.
-It also makes the Nipponbare early cultivar cluster more tightly.
-1mm soil switches from PC1 to PC2.
-The root inside and outside now have more abundance and therefore account for a larger portion of the variance.

 __b.__ What are the significant correlations of particular samples?
 Does cultivar or treatment appear to have more of an influence on the clustering?
 *Hint:* you can add labels to the plot to help visualize both characteristics at once.

->Exercise 7 KEY
-0.5 for treatment
-0.5 for expanded description of clustering 1mm soil separates clearly from the root inside or root outside.
-The samples do not cluster strongly by cultivar

 The distance matrix generated for beta diversity can also be used to make UPGMA trees.
 UPGMA is a simple hierarchical clustering method and can be used to classify sampling units on the basis of pairwise similarities.

 Let's utilize the beta diversity to generate UPGMA trees.

 ```bash
 ￼upgma_cluster.py –i wf_bdiv_even289/unweighted_unifrac_dm.txt –o ￼unweighted_upgma.tre